-7.16.
-Changing the name of an existing list
+7.16 Changing the Name of an Existing List

 Changing the name of an existing list on the same server as opposed to migrating a list from another server is somewhat different.
 Here is a checklist of the basic steps involved in renaming an existing list.
-For the purpose of this example we will assume that the list is named MYLIST-L and we want to rename it to JOESLIST-L. Note that operations that call for using OS-level commands are not performed by issuing commands to LISTSERV, but rather by opening a console session and typing the commands at your system's command prompt.
+For the purpose of this example we will assume that the list is named MYLIST-L and we want to rename it to JOESLIST-L.

+Note: Operations that call for using OS-level commands are not performed by issuing commands to LISTSERV, but rather by opening a console session and typing the commands at your system's command prompt.
-1. Stop LISTSERV.

-2. Find the mylist-l.list file.
+- 1. Stop LISTSERV. - 2.
+Find the mylist-l.list file.
 LIST files are kept on LISTSERV's A disk (VM) or in its A directory (non-VM).
-The A directory for non-VM servers is normally ~listserv/home for unix servers, LISTSERV_ROOT:[MAIN] for VMS servers, and LISTSERV\MAIN for Windows servers.

-3. Copy (using your OS's command for copying files) mylist-l.list to joeslistl.list.
-Note carefully that under unix you must name the file in lower case.
-Copying the list file will preserve all subscribers and all subscriber options.
+The A directory for non-VM servers is normally located at ~listserv/home for unix servers, LISTSERV_ROOT: [MAIN] for VMS servers, and LISTSERV\MAIN for Windows servers. - 3.
+Copy (using your OS's command for copying files) mylist-l.list to joeslist-l.list.
+(Under unix you must name the file in lower case.
+Copying the list file will preserve all subscribers and all subscriber options.) - 4.
+If necessary, create the directory for joeslist-1's archives.
+If you had mylist-1's archives in ~listserv/lists/mylist-1; for instance, you should create the directory ~listserv/lists/joeslist-1.
+Once this directory is created, you can copy the mylist-1 archive notebooks over to it, and then rename any of the mylist-1. files to joeslist-1..
+(You will want to copy the current notebook over again later, to make sure you get all of the postings up to the time of the switch.)

-4. If necessary, create the directory for joeslist-l's archives.
-If you had mylist-l's archives in ~listserv/lists/mylist-l, for instance, you should create the directory only LISTSERV commands sent via mail, the VM console, or the LCMD utility to make changes.
-And note carefully that subscribers added in this fashion (i.e., without a pre-existing user options string) DO NOT inherit any default options set in the header, and would require that any required options be set manually (that is, with the command QUIET SET listname options FOR @).
-You can avoid this problem by not using this method.

-~listserv/lists/joeslist-1.
-Once this directory is created, you can copy the mylist-1 archive notebooks over to it, then rename any mylist-1. file to joeslist-1..
-Note that you will want to copy the current notebook over again later, to make sure you get all of the postings up to the time of the switch.
-Note further that it is not necessary (and probably not desirable in any case) to copy the DBNAMES, DBINDEX, DBRINDEX, or -RAC files as they will be rebuilt automatically by LISTSERV.
+Note: It is not necessary (and probably not desirable in any case) to copy the DBNAMES, DBINDEX, DBRINDEX, or -RAC files as they will be rebuilt automatically by LISTSERV.
 Also, you don't need to copy the DIGEST or SUBJECTS files as we're going to take care of them later.

-5. Again, if necessary, you should also copy over any files referenced by the list's catalog or filelist and make a new catalog or filelist for joeslist-1.
-You will also need to make an entry in site.catalog (non-VM) or listserv.filelist (VM) for the new joeslist-I catalog or filelist.

-6. If the list was available through the web archive interface, make a joeslist-l directory for the web archive indexes (see chapter 5 for details).

-7. Restart LISTSERV.

-8. Issue a GET JOESLIST-L (HEADER NOLOCK command to get the header.
-Make any changes you feel necessary, for instance, in the list's description or in the comments which may or may not contain the old list's name.
-You will also need to make changes to any keyword that contains a directory reference, for instance the Notebook= and Digest= keywords, so that they point to the right place.
+- 5. Again, if necessary, you should also copy over any files referenced by the list's catalog or filelist and make a new catalog or filelist for joeslist-l.
+You will also need to make an entry in site.catalog (non-VM) or listserv.filelist (VM) for the new joeslist-l catalog or filelist. - 6.
+If the list was available through the web archive interface, make a joeslist-l directory for the web archive indexes (see Section 5 Configuring Your LISTSERV Site for details). - 7.
+Restart LISTSERV. - 8.
+Issue a GET JOESLIST-L (HEADER NOLOCK command to get the header.
+Make any changes you feel necessary; for instance, in the list's description or in the comments which may or may not contain the old list's name.
+You will also need to make changes to any keyword that contains a directory reference; for instance, the Notebook= and Digest= keywords, so that they point to the right place.
 PUT the list header back on the server.
-(Note that this PUT will cause LISTSERV to build web archive indexes for the list.)
+(This PUT will cause LISTSERV to build web archive indexes for the list.)

-9. Issue a HOLD JOESLIST-L command to keep the list from processing any postings from earlybird users :).
+9. Issue a HOLD JOESLIST-L command to keep the list from processing any postings from earlybird users.